Robertfarb/whiteboarding-curriculum/tutorials/simple-node-app/README.md

 We are now setup to use Google+ API.
 However, before we can start building, we must have a database to work with.
 For this tutorial, make sure you have PostgreSQL installed and running on our computer.

 From the command line, run `psql` to open PostgreSQL.
-Type in the following commands to create a new database titled `OAuthTutorial` with a `users` table containing 5 fields.
+Type in the following commands to create a new database titled `OAuthTutorial` with a `users` table containing the 6 fields listed.
 Don't forget the semicolons.

 1. `CREATE DATABASE OAuthTutorial;`
 2. `\c OAuthTutorial`